abdjiber/llm-water-tracker/README.md

 - All data is stored locally in your browser
 - No personal information is transmitted
-- Location data is used only for calculations
 - See our [Privacy Policy](privacy-policy.md) for details

 ## Technical Details

 ### Architecture
-- Built with vanilla JavaScript
+- Built with vanilla JavaScript, and Cursor
 - Uses Chrome Extension Manifest V3
 - Implements DOM Mutation Observer for interaction tracking
 - Uses Chrome Storage Sync API for data persistence

 ### Data Sources
-- Water usage calculations based on published research
+- Water usage calculations based on published [research ](https://arxiv.org/pdf/2304.03271)
-- Location services: Browser Geolocation API, ipapi.co
-- Reverse geocoding: BigDataCloud API
+- Country-specific calculations for global usage patterns
+- User-selected country preference stored locally

 ## Contributing